gocraft/work/readme.txt

  - rename join to drain
  - make start, stop, start work (on the pool)
  - make start idempotent
- - workerpool ids
-   - keep up to date in redis
+ - do we want to merge api and enqueuer?
  - API
    - queues
      -